tkimhofer/msbrowser/README.md

 # Documentation
-Provided is a short video tutorial that walks through the different functionalities of **MSbrowser**, provides a step-by-step guidance for first time user.

-Descriptions of all *centWave* peak picking parameters can be found under the **xcms centWave** option in the menu above.
+Descriptions of all *centWave* peak picking parameters can be found under the **centWave Resources** option in the menu above.